-Gulab Jamun Ki Sabzi is a delicious Rajasthani Curry which is popular in Jodhpur.
+Gulab Jamun Ki Sabji is a delicious Rajasthani Curry which is popular in Jodhpur.
 It is best served with roti or steamed rice.
-Here is how to make Gulab Jamun ki Sabzi.
+Here is how to make Gulab Jamun ki Sabji Recipe.

 I love the soft and yummy Gulab Jamuns.
 In fact, from childhood I would never wait the Jamuns to be dipped in the sugar syrup.
 The fried balls are enough to tempt me.
 Trust me, they taste great even before they are sweetened after being immersed in sugar syrup.

 The same is passed to my little one, who enjoys Jamuns in various other recipes.
 My mom knows I love the Khoya balls hot straight from the wok, and would reserve a couple of them for me.

 I learnt this recipe of Gulab Jamun Ki Sabji Recipe from her, and still remember how it became an instant hit when I tried it while my friends turned up the other day.